 One of the big draws of overwater bungalows is that they feature a floor in the window so you can wash the underwater marine show.
 Depending on where your bungalow is located, the weather, and the tides, the view in the floor window may look less like a beautiful aquarium and more like the inside of a broken washing machine.

 Yes, There's Such a Thing as a Two-Story Overwater Bungalow

-Check out the Presidential Villa at the Conrad Bora Bora, which has two of these spacious units with two levels.
-These overwater bungalows contain two bedrooms (bring a compatible couple!) and have an upstairs sunning deck and indoor sauna.
+Check out the presidential villa at Conrad Bora Bora, which has two of these spacious units with two levels.
+The overwater bungalows contain two bedrooms (bring a compatible couple!) and have an upstairs sunning deck and indoor sauna.